flosSoftware/tinnitus_therapy/README.md

 The program amplifies noise in the silent parts (let the prgram author know if that's bothersome).

+## For Windows/Linux users

+The python source code is avalable (requirements.txt contains dependencies to be installed).
+You will still need to route audio using a program like Asio4All.

 ## Disclaimer

 - This application is not a medical device and is not intended for the treatment of tinnitus.
 Use it at your own risk.
 Consult with a healthcare professional before using any audio processing tools for medical purposes.